Deep Long-Tailed Learning: A Survey: Classic Methods

-Data augmentation is a relatively fundamental technique and can be used for a variety of long-tailed problems, which makes this type of method more practical than other methods in real-world applications.
-However, simply using existing class-agnostic augmentation techniques for improving long-tailed learning is unfavorable, since they may further increase imbalance considering head classes have more samples and would be augmented more.
-How to better conduct data augmentation for long-tailed learning is still an open question.
+{Information augmentation addresses the long-tailed problems by introducing additional knowledge, and thus is compatible with and complementary to other two method types, \ie class re-balancing and module improvement.
+For the same reason, its two method subtypes, \ie transfer learning and data augmentation, are also complementary to each other.
+More concretely, both the subtypes are able to improve tail-class performance without sacrificing head-class performance if designed carefully.
+Considering that all classes are important in long-tailed learning, this type of method is worth further exploring.
+Moreover, data augmentation is a very fundamental technique and can be used for a variety of long-tailed problems, which makes it more practical than other paradigms in real-world applications.
+However, simply using existing \emph{class-agnostic} augmentation techniques for improving long-tailed learning is unfavorable, since they ignore the class imbalance and inevitably augment more head-class samples than tail-class samples.
+How to better conduct data augmentation for long-tailed learning is still an open question.}